zouvier/BlockChain-Voting/README.md

-BlockCHain Voting is a decentralized solution to the current election system of the United states.
+BlockChain Voting is a decentralized solution to the current election system of the United states.